Kathess/DYRECTsn/README.md

 ### Reference
 For a reference to the DYRECTsn framework check out the Academic Attribution.
-If you use our or refer to our scenarios, please include the following reference in any resulting publication:
+If you use or refer to our scenarios, please include the following reference in any resulting publication:
 > Timo Salomon, Lisa Maile, Philipp Meyer, Franz Korf, Thomas C. Schmidt, "Negotiating strict latency limits for dynamic real-time services in vehicular time-sensitive networks," Vehicular Communications, vol. 57, p.
 100 985, Feb.
 2026.
 DOI: 10.1016/j.vehcom.2025.100985
 ```bibtex
 @Article{smmks-nslld-25,